JusticeOpara/JusticeOpara/README.md

  🌱 I’m currently learning Python and Java, and I'm also proficient in JavaScript, React, Vue, TypeScript, NextJS and React-Native

- 👯 I’m looking to collaborate on Frontend Projects
+ 👯 I’m looking to collaborate on Full-stack Developer Projects

  📫 How to reach me: justiceopara33@gmail.com